amara-slaymaker/ada_project-ada_nakamura/README.md

  - To look at fertilizers, we have also amount of fertilizers per ha of cropland but only from 2002.
  - To look at yield, in the “production/crops” sheet, we have yield for more than 40 crops from 1961 to 2017.

-4. To look at CO2 emissions due to agriculture, we will use the “Emission-Agriculture/Agriculture total sheet” were we can have data of CO2 emitted between 1961 and 2017 for nearly 200 countries
+4. To look at CO2 emissions due to agriculture, we will use the “Emission-Agriculture/Agriculture total sheet” were we can have data of CO2 emitted between 1961 and 2017 for nearly 200 countries.

-# A list of internal milestones up until project milestone 3
-Dec.
-2nd :
-- Further analyse the outliers and the missing values
-- Expand our analyse to every year when it hasn't been done yet
-- Work on the framework on the story we want to tell and on the report

-Dec.
-9th:
-- Find a way to present interactive maps
-- Try the fertilizer analyse on other fertilizers to see if we obtain the same tendancy in the results
-- Debug our code

-Dec.
-16th:
-- Write the datastory

-Dec.
-20th (Deadline for Milestone 3):
-- Last read of the report

-# Questions for TAs
-- Which libraries should we use to plot interactive maps?
-We've been looking on GeoPandas, Pandas_Bokeh, plotly and some others but we couldn't find enough documentation to understand how they work.
-- Is it realistic to replace the missing values by zero or we rather should interpolate whenever it is possible?
-- About UMAP, we are a bit worried about the randomness of the algorithm.
-Moreover, we couldn't find any information about how well performed the UMAP with our data, and how are represented the different yields in the UMAP axis.
-Based on our understanding of the method, we considered that the directionnality of the UMAP was not meaningful (i.e. when plotting 1st axis against fertilizer use, having coefficients of x or -x means the same thing).
-Is that right?
-Do we need so to analyze the absolute value of the coefficients?
+# Group organisation
+We worked together on each step, from the preliminary data analysis to the preparation of the final presentation.